include-cpp/include-cpp.github.io/discord/index.md

 ### Muting channels

-* If a channel doesn't interest you, you can mute it, then the channel name will be faint, such as the #assembly channel in the screenshot above.
+* If a channel doesn't interest you, you can mute it, then the channel name will be faint, such as the #gpu channel in the screenshot above.
 * You can still read muted channels at any time.
 * You can also hide muted channels, in the server settings - see "Hide Muted Channels" near the bottom in this image:
     *  ![Server Settings](/images/server_settings.png)